huskydoge/huskydoge.github.io/README.md

 It is rewritten for academic usage with the help of [Reapor-Yurnero](https://github.com/Reapor-Yurnero).

-Full credits for the website template goes to [tc-imba's Gatsby Personal Website Template for Academic Usage](https://github.com/tc-imba/gatsby-theme-academic/tree/master).
+Full credits for this awesome website template goes to [tc-imba's Gatsby Personal Website Template for Academic Usage](https://github.com/tc-imba/gatsby-theme-academic/tree/master).

 ## Why Gatsby?